wjones127/jones-cache/README.md

 ## 2. Testing

-I created a small testing function in `testing.c`.
+I created a small testing function in `testing.c`, which gives a nice format for printing tests: It prints a bold green check mark next to tests that pass and a bold red ex-mark next to tests that fail.

 My tests are pretty basic here, just making sure each of the functions are working.
+The cache resizing isn't really tested in these tests, because it's not really an exposed part of the API, but

 ## 3. Performance